openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

    Docker-based gears) to create a source control container, passing the template git repo URL
     1. The node downloads the specified template repo
     2. The node creates a new git repository from the template content
-5. The broker starts the prepare workflow
+5. The broker starts the build workflow

-### Gear Image Preparation Workflow
+### Gear Image Build Workflow

 The gear image preparation workflow is as follows:

 1. The broker makes a call to create a builder gear, passing the manifest and git repo:
-    1. The node downloads the application git repo into a known directory for bind-mount into the builder gear container
-    2. If the manifest defines a prepare command, starts the container with `docker run -e <prepare cmd>`
-    3. If not, the node starts the container with `docker run`
+    1. The builder component invokes "gear build" passing the image name from the manifest and the location of the new application repository
-    4. The node waits for the container to finish running, imposing a timeout
+    2. The build component waits for the build to finish running, imposing a timeout
-    5. The node extracts from the container (method TBD) any necessary stateful information such as: environment variables, cartridge hooks, dynamic network endpoints
-    6. The node performs a docker commit which creates the **deployment layer**
+    3. At completion, the deployable image has been committed
-    7. The node pushes the docker image to the application's private docker registry
+    4. The build component pushes the docker image to the application's private docker registry
-    8. The node reports the new deployment artifact (DA) id to the broker
+    5. The node reports the new deployment artifact (DA) id to the broker
 2. The broker creates a new (DA) record for the application
 3. The broker starts the deploy workflow

 #### Incremental Image Preparation

 The preparation described above is a **clean prepare** - completely regenerating the layer containing the user source code.
 A consequence of a clean prepare is that the prepare script must redownload any dependencies of the application source (Ruby gems, Python eggs, Maven JARs).
 This may result in the versions of those dependencies changing and the introduction of failures or bugs.
-Therefore, there must be the possibility of an **incremental prepare** for security updates that allows a cartridge to reuse some or all of the previously generated content.
+Therefore, there must be the possibility of an **incremental build** for security updates that allows a cartridge to reuse some or all of the previously generated content.

 Potential problems caused by reusing a previous deployment layer: